For most iPhone users, seeing Apple's iOS 11 preview at WWDC felt a bit like waking up too early on Christmas morning.

 It's pretty easy to set any photo from your camera roll as your lockscreen, but sometimes it's nice to go a step further and add text, custom status bars and frames for the clock.

-Another slightly less polished but handy alternative is Magic Screen which, despite its annoying ads, has similar options for letting you stamp your mark on your iPhone.
+Another slightly less polished but handy alternative is Magic Screen (from ₹free) which, despite its annoying ads, has similar options for letting you stamp your mark on your iPhone.

 Wallpapers and icons